mackennayount/Yount-BMMB/HW3/hw3-lec06/HW3-Lec06.md

 -bash: code: command not found
 ```

 Because of this, I manually created a file (using 'touch') and manually opened it in Visual Studio Code to create the gff file.
-Once I visualized the final file in IGF, it looked like this:
+Once I visualized the final file in IGV, it looked like this:

 <img width="1440" alt="manual-gff" src="https://github.com/user-attachments/assets/72a77a82-e52b-490d-a394-1378c84ae4b3">